cdl-geneseo/geneseo-dictionary/M/Mack.md

 # Mack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mack

 Created by  Unknown User (krk5), last modified by  Mollie McMullan on May 04, 2023

 v.
 To flirt.
 There is a connotation of predominantly sexually focused flirtation.As of 2012, 83% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)As of 2023, 40.9% of students surveyed did not know this word.
 34.1% of students agreed with the definition.
 52.4% of students believe this word to be irrelevant, though 16.7%  consider this word highly relevant.(McMullan, G-M, 2023)